Sparse Regular Expression Matching: Internal Transitions, State-Set Decompositions, and Transition Trees

 \subsection{Transition Trees}

 Let $P$ be a set of positions.
-Given a state-set transition $\delta(P,\alpha)$, we define the \emph{transition tree} $T$ as the tree induced by all nodes in $P$ and their ancestors.
-A segment in $T$ is a path from a leaf or a branching node to the nearest branching node above it (or to the root if no such branching node exists).
-The top and bottom node of a segment $s$ is denoted $\tops(s)$ and $\bots(s)$.
-Note that, $\tops(s)$ is always a branching node in $T$ (or the root) and $\bots(s)$ is always a branching node or a leaf.
-Observe that we can compactly represent $T$ in $O(|P|)$ space by storing the leaves (the set $P$) and the branching nodes along with pointers into $R$.
+Given a state-set transition $\delta(P,\alpha)$, we define the \emph{transition tree} $T$ as the subtree of $R$ induced by all nodes in $P$ and their ancestors (see Figure~\ref{fig:transitiontree}(a)).
+A \emph{segment} in $T$ is a path from a leaf or a branching node to (but not including) the nearest branching node above it (or to the root if no such branching node exists).
+The root node is its own segment (see Figure~\ref{fig:transitiontree}(b)).
+The bottom node of a segment $s$ is denoted $\bots(s)$.
+Note that $\bots(s)$ is always a branching node, a leaf, or the root.
+Any branching node in $T$ is the lowest common ancestor of two nodes in $P$ and vice versa.
+Hence, we can compactly store $T$ in $O(|P|)$ space by storing $P$ and the branching nodes with pointers into $R$.

-\begin{lemma} Let $T$ be the transition tree for $P$ in $R$.
-If $v$ is a transition node for $\delta(P, \alpha)$ then $v$ is a node on a segment in $T$. \end{lemma} \begin{proof} Follows immediately from the fact that all nodes in $\lastextent(P)$ and their ancestors are contained in $T$. \end{proof}
+The following observation follows immediately from the fact that all nodes in $\lastextent(P)$ and their ancestors are contained in $T$. \begin{observation} Let $T$ be the transition tree for $P$ in $R$.
+If $v$ is a transition node for $\delta(P, \alpha)$ then $v$ is a node on a segment in $T$. \end{observation} Thus it is enough to consider the nodes in the transition tree when computing the set of transition nodes.